 2. The editor must select articles by considering the quality and consistency of the article content and the scope of the journal.

 3. The editor must evaluate the article fairly and does not deny the publication of the article using bias.

-4. The editor must not disclose information of the author(s) of the article and evaluators for article to unrelated parties.
+4. The editor must not disclose information of the author(s) of the article to unrelated parties.

 5. The editor must not have conflicts of interest with the author(s) and evaluators.